-Officer.
-For 2021, the Compensation Committee took into account the Company's performance with respect to the financial and strategic performance goals discussed above.
+The process for determining the annual cash incentive for our other Named Executive Officers is generally similar to what is described above with respect to our Chief Executive Officer.
+For 2022, the Compensation Committee took into account the Company's performance with respect to the financial and strategic performance goals discussed above.
 The Compensation Committee assessed the individual performance of the other Named Executive Officers and also considered the recommendations of Mr. Divis.
 The other Named Executive Officers reported directly to Mr. Divis as Chief Executive Officer and so, the Compensation Committee believes, Mr. Divis was in a position to provide a meaningful assessment of their capabilities and contributions to the Company.

-The Compensation Committee determined 2021 annual cash incentives for the other Named Executive Officers in the following amounts: Thomas S. McHugh-\$142,758 and Richard J. Kim-\$157,781.
-Mr. Kim began employment with us on February 15, 2021, and his bonus was prorated accordingly.
+The Compensation Committee determined 2022 annual cash incentives for the other Named Executive Officers in the following amounts: Richard J. Kim - \$98,494 and Thomas S. McHugh - \$94,577.
+Mr. Williamson began employment with us on February 14, 2022, and his employment with us terminated on August 15, 2022.
+Accordingly, Mr. Williamson was not eligible to earn a bonus in 2022.